jschmidt10/dson/README.md

 __LATEST DSON News__

+11/27/2013

+Here at DSON we've been receiving a lot of great community feedback.
+Most of which sounded something like this "Dear DSON, you are awesome!
+My only wish is that I had an unlimited supply of objects to describe with DSON."
+Well, you asked and we delivered!
+Introducing the new DSON component "Say, what!?" - a random DSON generator!
+This isn't your mama's random generator either, you get DSON that describes some random real entity using Wikipedia/DBPedia behind the scenes!
+Go ahead everyone, get yer' DSON on!!!!

+11/24/2013

 Attention DSON army!
 There are now two DSON invalidators checked in, with the plan for several more in coming weeks - including the much anticipated RandomInvalidator which will randomly apply one or more invalidators to your DSON string.
 Most serialization frameworks give you a way to validate their formats, but here at DSON, to provide you